deepin-community/rustc/src/doc/rustc-dev-guide/src/git.md

 ```

 As far as git is concerned, you are no longer in the `rust` repo, but in the `miri` repo.
-You will notice that we are in "detatched HEAD" state, i.e. not on a branch but on a
+You will notice that we are in "detached HEAD" state, i.e. not on a branch but on a
 particular commit.

 This is because, like any dependency, we want to be able to control which version to use.
 Submodules allow us to do just that: every submodule is "pinned" to a certain
 commit, which doesn't change unless modified manually.
 If you use `git checkout <commit>`
 in the `miri` directory and go back to the `rust` directory, you can stage this
+change like any other, e.g. by running `git add src/tools/miri`.
+(Note that if
+you *don't* stage the change to commit, then you run the risk that running
+`x.py` will just undo your change by switching back to the previous commit when
+it automatically "updates" the submodules.)

-change like any other.
-This is usually done by the maintainers of the
+This version selection is usually done by the maintainers of the project, and
-project, and looks like [this][miri-update].
+looks like [this][miri-update].

 Git submodules take some time to get used to, so don't worry if it isn't perfectly
 clear yet.
 You will rarely have to use them directly and, again, you don't need